Dental Digital X-Rays with AI Technology

 2. The AI highlights findings

-The software instantly reviews the image and color-codes potential areas of concern, so nothing subtle gets missed.
+The software instantly reviews the image and color-codes potential areas of concern, including small changes that are easy to overlook on a gray-scale x-ray.

 3. Our dentist reviews and confirms

-Your dentist examines each highlighted finding and confirms what’s really there — the AI supports the diagnosis, it doesn’t make it.
+Dr. Patel examines each highlighted finding and confirms what is really there.
+The AI supports the diagnosis, but it does not make it.

 4. We walk through it together